prashantapal/customer-monthly-balance/frontend-app-layer/README.md

   - Configure the domain name in conf directory `/etc/httpd/conf.d`.
   - Start the httpd server using `systemctl start httpd`.
   - Stop the httpd server using `systemctl stop httpd`.
-  - The UI application will be opened using the domain name configured in httpd conf file.
+  - The UI application can be opened using the domain name configured in httpd conf file.